Why You Need to Visit Óbidos and The Best Things to Do

 The Óbidos Aqueduct (Acueducto de Óbidos)

-As you will see, the structure is still in great shape and can even be seen from the castle walls.
-In fact, there is a parking lot right beside it that is a popular place for tourists to park before entering the Medieval town.
+As you can see, the structure is still in great shape, and it can even be seen from the castle walls.
+In fact, there is a parking lot beside it that is a popular place for tourists to park before entering the Medieval town.

 Taste Ginjinha – A Famous Drink in Óbidos

-While exploring around Óbidos, you will likely see places selling something called Ginjia, and you should certainly consider tasting it!
-Famously sold in Obidos in chocolate cups, this is a sour cherry liqueur that is also served with a cherry.
+While exploring, you will likely see places selling something called Ginja, and you should certainly consider tasting it!
+Famously sold in chocolate cups, this is a sour cherry liqueur served with a cherry.

 Many consider Ginjinha to have originated from Obidos, while others believe it was Lisbon.
 However, there is no denying some of the best tasting Ginjinha can be consumed in Obidos.
 One of the reasons people believe this is because the Ginjinha cherries are grown in Obidos.
-A shot/chocolate cup is usually around 1 Euro.
+A shot or chocolate cup is usually around 1 Euro.

 Igreja Santa Casa da Misericórdia de Óbidos

-Originally known as Chapel of the Holy Spirit, this chapel acts more as a museum than a place of worship today.
-During a visit, you can see 17th-century sculptures and art.
+Originally known as the Chapel of the Holy Spirit, this chapel acts more as a museum than a place of worship today.
+During a visit, you can see 17th century sculptures and art.
 It is certainly worth a quick stop if you are spending the day visiting Obidos.

-If you love shopping for souvenirs, Obidos is a great place to do it!
+Obidos is a great place to do it if you love shopping for souvenirs!
 We found the prices to be very reasonable in Obidos, and there is a large variety of things to buy.
 Furthermore, the shops have more of a local feel than places in Lisbon and Porto.

 Santuário do Senhor Jesus da Pedra (Sanctuary of the Lord of the Stone)